How to Season and Clean Cast Iron Skillets

 Cast iron is one of the best investments you can make in your kitchen.
 It's durable, versatile, affordable, and improves with age.
 Once you understand how seasoning works and develop a simple care routine, cast iron becomes one of the easiest and most reliable pieces of cookware you own.

 Seasoning cast iron correctly transforms it from a rough, high-maintenance pan into the best cooking surface you own.
-But it requires patience and precision—two things that go against most modern cooking advice.
+But it requires patience and precision, two things that go against most modern cooking advice.
 The difference between good seasoning and bad seasoning comes down to millimeters of oil and degrees of temperature.
 Get both right, and you'll build a finish that lasts for years.

-Cast iron maintenance isn't complicated—it's just different.
+Cast iron maintenance isn't complicated.
+It's just different.
 Once you understand that seasoning is a living surface that you're constantly maintaining (not a permanent coating you apply once), everything makes sense.

 The best cast iron pans I've used weren't expensive heirlooms or vintage finds.
 They were basic Lodge skillets that had been cleaned properly after every use, dried thoroughly, and re-oiled lightly.
 That simple routine, repeated hundreds of times, created pans that performed better than any nonstick surface I've ever used.